Starting a WordPress Blog on a Budget

 Never too soon to think about backing up all your content.
 Just think about how much time and effort goes into writing and maintaining a blog!
 You wouldn’t want to risk that, right?!
 So better be safe than sorry and start backing up your page from day one!
 This plugin is free, but also has a paid version that offers better support.

-This plugin enables you to view key Google Analytics statistics in your WordPress install.
+This free WordPress plugin enables you to view key Google Analytics statistics in your WordPress install.
 Lets you track sessions, page views, organic searches, bounce rate, traffic channels, social networks, traffic mediums and more in real time.
 Might be a little frustrating in the beginning when the numbers are really low… Nevertheless, might help you to improve your content and help you to figure out where your visitors are coming from.

 Boy, did I try many recipe plugins!
 None of them was working for me the way I wanted them to work.
-This plugin was the best free plugin, that I could find that made the recipes look pretty enough, is easy to use and has some great built-in functionality.
+This plugin was the best free WordPress plugin, that I could find that made the recipes look pretty enough, is easy to use and has some great built-in functionality.
 If you are just starting out, this is probably all you need!
 It’s SEO friendly as well.
 For an example of what a recipe looks like, scroll to the bottom of this page.

 If you are thinking about starting an email list and writing newsletters to this list – MailChimp is a good choice when it comes to email marketing.
 It’s free as long as you send less than 12,000 emails per month and have no more than 2,000 total subscribers.
 Anywho, this plugin lets you create user-friendly sign-up forms on your website and adds those new contacts to your MailChimp list(s) when people sign up.

 There are several Pinterest plugins out there and I’ve tried a few before I found this one, that works just fine.
 It lets your readers pin any of your images to Pinterest really easily.
-With this plugin, your Pinterest fame is literally only one click away.
+With this free WordPress plugin, your Pinterest fame is literally only one click away.
 See for yourself: Click on the image below and save this post to your Pinterest account!
 Awesome, thanks! 😉

 “Why another anti-spam plugin?”, you might wonder.
 This one fights unauthorised login attempts as well.
 Initially, I only had Akismet, but then I got a serious problem with spammers registering as new users.
 As soon as I installed and activated this plugin, the problem stopped.
 What I like about this plugin too is, that users are offered a second chance at posting their comment or logging in.
 In that case, denied requests are presented with a CAPTCHA screen.
 This prevents users from being blocked inadvertently.
 I thought about using CAPTCHA straight away to stop spammers, but then I changed my mind because it’s just not great for general user experience.
 So I like how this is solved with this plugin.